dandemeyere/responsys-api/README.md

 # ResponsysApi

 A gem to help you communicate to the Responsys Interact SOAP API.
-Currently supporting version 6.20.
+Currently working of Responsys Interact version 6.20.

 ## Documentation

-Have a look at the [wiki](https://github.com/dandemeyere/responsys-api/wiki) to understand how it works as well as special tips specially prepared for you !
+Have a look at our [wiki](https://github.com/dandemeyere/responsys-api/wiki) to understand the functionality this gem offers, how  to use it, and some tips to help you avoid the same mistakes we ran into!
 If you have any questions or if you want to report a bug please create an [issue](https://github.com/dandemeyere/responsys-api/issues).

 ## Installation

 Add this line to your application"s Gemfile:

-    gem "responsys-api", "~> 0.0.4"
+    gem "responsys-api", "~> 0.0.5"

 Or install it locally with:

     $ gem install responsys-api

 ## Usage
 ### Configuration

 ```ruby
 # Configure ResponsysApi in your initializers (config/initializers/responsys_api.rb):